What’s the one thing that every mobile service business owner shares?

-It may seem like a big challenge, but fear not, there are 2 tried-and-tested ways you can get more customers for your mobile service business, and neither of them costs a dollar.
+It may seem like a big challenge, but fear not, there are two tried-and-tested ways you can get more customers for your service business, and neither of them costs a dollar.

 Customers are the most important aspect of any business.
-Without them, your mobile service business won’t exist.
-But while you probably recognise this, I bet you’re failing to incentivize your customers to come back to your business repeatedly.
+Without them, your service business wouldn’t exist.
+But while you probably recognize this, we bet you’re failing to incentivize your customers to come back to your business repeatedly.
 Sure, you do a good job and provide great service, but you probably never go beyond that – and that’s a problem.
-When it comes to getting more customers for your business, the easiest and most effective method is to use the customers you already have.
+When it comes to getting more jobs for your business, the easiest and most effective method is to use the customers you already have.

 How to Incentivize Your Customers to Come Back to You Again and Again

-To get repeat business, start offering your past customers one-off incentives that address their needs, that they can’t refuse, but that still make good business sense for you.
+To get repeat business, start offering your past customers one-off incentives that address their needs, they can’t refuse, and still make good business sense for you.

 - Discounts on bulk or repeat bookings